 To have fun: Whether or not you are looking to make a little extra cash or simply explore a new hobby, podcasting can and should be fun.

 Know your Audience

-Any podcast will fail if your are feeding your audience the wrong content.
-Before you begin creating content, make sure you know exactly who your planing to reach.
+Any podcast will fail if you are feeding your audience the wrong content.
+Before you begin creating content, make sure you know exactly who you are planing to reach.
 In time, you might realize that your audience’s needs are evolving.
-Using tools to survey your audience is an easy way to make sure you are still on track or need to make some adjustments.
+Using tools to survey your audience is an easy way to make sure you are still on track or if you need to make some adjustments.